Ten years ago I figured I could beat the market.

 And even that year, we beat the market, despite having a 12% deficit, no thanks to my stupidity.

-Via email, I bombarded MoneySense Magazine’s founding editor, Ian McGugan, with every trade I was making for years, until he asked me to take the story public. …read the article
+Via email, I bombarded MoneySense Magazine’s founding editor, Ian McGugan, with every trade I was making for years, until he asked me to take the story (How We Beat The Market) public.

 If we beat the S&P 500 this year, it will be the eighth year of doing so in a row.

 Checking our 12 month return (as of today) also has us ahead of the S&P 500 index.
 This full equity portfolio is up 16.4% from June 2, 2009 to June 2, 2010, compared to 14.4% for Vanguard’s S&P 500 index.

 (Using prices from market close for 06/01/2010) IRR Portfolio – The dollar for dollar tracking is courtesy of the online service at: bivio.com.)

 I’ve put my own money in the same holdings as the club, but because I can take advantage of my bond allocation, I’ve beaten the investment club’s returns, as I’ve sold bonds during downturns to buy cheap stocks.
 Having 40% of my money in a bond index hasn’t hurt.
 (Note—all of my international equity exposure is indexed)

 Now I’m going to tell you what I really think of this:

 L…U… C… K…